(Get free painting tips and plein air painting techniques sent straight to your inbox or on my social media.)

 This guide was structured to help you think about the key questions to ask before buying a pochade box, and to help you avoid making some of the same mistakes I made when buying boxes.
 Two key questions covered (and shown in charts at the bottom of this report) are total system weight, and palette size.

-Hopefully this guide on pochade boxes will save you both money, and studio space!
+Hopefully this guide will save you both money, and studio space!

 To make the weight and palette size charts comparable, I wrote the comparison charts using a standard size.
 I chose a pochade box and easel that would support at least a 11×14 size panel and palette.
 Where the manufacturer did not provide this size, I used the nearest size.